nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-export-config.rst

 MaxOffsetRead (INT64_MAX)
     Maximum file offset that may be read
     Range is 512 to UINT64_MAX

+DisableReaddirPlus(bool, default false)

+Trust_Readdir_Negative_Cache(bool, default false)

+The following options may have limits on dynamic effect

+UseCookieVerifier(bool, default true)
+    Updating UseCookieVerifier while a readdir is in progress may result in unexpected behavior.

+Disable_ACL(bool, default false)
+    Disable_ACL is processed at create_export time currently which makes it effectively a static option.

+Security_Label(bool, default false)

+Attr_Expiration_Time(int32, range -1 to INT32_MAX, default 60)
+    Attr_Expiration_Time is evaluated when an MDCACHE entry is created, so the dynamic effect of this option may be constrained to new entries.

 CLIENT (optional)
     See the ``CLIENT  {}`` block description.